About Pam Reynolds

 A stray cat that changed our family and taught us many lessons about life and the meaning of family and caring.

-She recently completed a book J is for Jail, with many compelling true stories.
+She recently completed a book, The Bullying Pandemic, with many interesting and genuine stories.
 The book includes my classroom experiences, memories from my childhood, and renditions from the lives of other teachers, coaches, paraprofessionals, brownie, and cub scout leaders and friends.
 Childhood pain affects many of us.

 The stories show the suffering people inflict on children.
 If the community works together to improve the living conditions of children, a positive home environment leads to happier family life.
 The search focuses on finding answers that support children living in unfortunate circumstances.
 When a community motivates to promote the interests of children, it influences everyone positively.

 Pam has appeared on television, radio, and on-line programs.
-She has appeared on news shows in Boston, Baltimore and Hartford as well as the Huffington Post online.
+She has appeared on news shows in Boston, Baltimore and Hartford and the Huffington Post online.

 As a Certified Emergency Medical Technician.
 Pam volunteered for 13 years on her town’s Fire Department and was a 7 year member of the Fire Department’s Board of Directors.